 1976 medical ConspiracyThriller novel by Robin Cook.
 In the novel, Susan Wheeler is a medical student working at the Boston Memorial Hospital.
 Young, healthy patients are coming in for routine operations and leaving in permanent comas.
 Susan investigates, eventually unearthing an OrganTheft conspiracy.

-TheFilmOfTheBook was released in 1978, written and directed by MichaelCrichton.
+TheFilmOfTheBook was released in 1978, written and directed by Creator/MichaelCrichton.
 In the film, Susan is played by Genevieve Bujold and her character is changed from a medical student to a full M.D.
 The movie also stars MichaelDouglas as Susan's boyfriend Mark and features a score by JerryGoldsmith.

 A MiniSeries version by Creator/RidleyScott and Tony Scott aired on A&E in 2012.
 Susan, once again portrayed as a medical student, is played by Lauren Ambrose with Steven Pasquale as Mark.
 Also, the Boston Memorial Hospital is changed to the Peachtree Memorial Hospital, accommodating a change in setting from Boston to Atlanta.